 Kuranda supports CEGA's training and capacity building network, managing the East Africa Social Science Translation (EASST) Collaborative.
 Prior to joining CEGA, she worked as a Human Resources Assistant for UC Berkeley's Campus Shared Services.
 She has interned with an NGO in rural Costa Rica and with EducationUSA in Brazil, where she also conducted research on education-based community development programs and Bolsa Familia.
 She holds a BA in Social Welfare and American Studies from UC Berkeley.

-Kelsey supports the Berkeley Initiative for Transparency in the Social Sciences (BITSS).
+Kelsey manages the Berkeley Initiative for Transparency in the Social Sciences (BITSS).
 Previously, she served as the Sex Trafficking Policy Fellow at the Los Angeles County Commission on Human Relations, working to reduce the commercial sex trafficking of minors in LA County.
 She has also conducted quantitative evaluations of livelihoods-focused community driven development projects in South Asia.
 She holds a Masters in Public Policy from UCLA and a BA in Global and International Studies from UC Santa Barbara.

 Alex directs all training and capacity building initiatives and leads CEGA's efforts to create a network of universities, development agencies and local research institutions that promote rigorous program evaluation.
 Since 2006, she has consulted for the World Bank, designing and implementing randomized controlled trials of large-scale development programs globally.
 She has extensive expertise facilitating impact evaluation workshops for government counterparts and bilateral agencies.
 Previously, she worked for international and local NGOs such as BRAC and Engineers Without Borders.
 Alex holds a MSc in Development Studies from the London School of Economics and a BA in Economics from the Universitat Autonoma de Barcelona.